nikomatsakis/rust-name-resolution-algorithm/README.md

 1. I don't model multiple namespaces yet.
 I'll get to that.
 2. Privacy is not yet implemented.
 I may get to that.
 3. Hygiene is not modeled.
-I may get to that.
+I probably won't get to that.

 I don't foresee any horrible problems with any of these things.
 However, multiple namespaces have surprised me in the past in